firepear/homefarm/README.md

      * Change the names and IP addresses in the `[compute_nodes]` stanza to match the machines you'll be setting up as compute nodes.
+1. Edit `/etc/hosts` and add entries for your compute nodes.

 ## Compute node install